-Piedmont Triad Life Science
+Piedmont Triad Life Sciences

 Piedmont Triad Office

-Life Science Assets
+Life Sciences Assets

 The Piedmont Triad includes Alamance, Caswell, Davidson, Davie, Forsyth, Guilford, Montgomery, Randolph, Rockingham, Stokes, Surry and Yadkin counties.

 Large commercial airport, Piedmont Triad International Airport (GSO)

 Within an hour's drive from two additional airports with direct international departures

 Four major interstates and numerous secondary routes